braze-inc/braze-docs/_docs/_hidden/private_betas/criteo_audience_sync.md

 ## User syncing and rate limit considerations

-As users reach the Audience Sync Step, Braze will sync these users in near real-time while also respecting Criteo's API rate limits.
+As users reach the Audience Sync step, Braze will sync these users in near real-time while also respecting Criteo's API rate limits.
 What this means in practice is that Braze will try to batch and process as many users every 5 seconds before sending these users to Snapchat.

 Criteo's API rate limit states no more than 250 requests minute.
 If a Braze customer reaches this rate limit, Braze the Canvas will retry the sync for up to ~13 hours.
 If the sync is not possible, these users are listed under the Users Errored metric.